GovernmentPlates/indico-presentations/PITCHME.md

 - Cannot afford to rewrite everything
 - Lack of manpower
-- Risk of intrducing new bugs, especially for something that has been battle-tested by thousands of users over many years
+- Risk of introducing new bugs, especially for something that has been battle-tested by thousands of users over many years
 - The old code has already worked all the kinks and bugs that you don't even know about -->